 Cath is the Headteacher of Bow School.
 Appointed in 2011 she has overseen its rapid growth from 500 – 850+ pupils, becoming mixed, opening a Sixth Form and moving into new premises.

-Cath was also appointed as the first Executive Director for THE Partnership, having been a key figure in the development of THE Partnership from its earliest beginnings.
+Cath was also appointed as the first Executive Director for the Tower Hamlets Education (THE) Partnership, having been a key figure in the development of THE Partnership from its earliest beginnings.
 She is very well known to Tower Hamlets schools, having been chair of the Secondary Headteachers Group in 2013-14, and chair of the Full Consultative Group in 2014-15.